-The potential risk of corruption and the payment of bribes within Coface's operations involving one of the Group's stakeholders (i.e. employee, intermediary, supplier) must be considered as "material" because it could lead to numerous negative consequences such as regulatory and disciplinary sanctions, the distrust of stakeholders, and a decrease in the
+The potential risk of corruption and the payment of bribes within Coface's operations involving one of the Group's stakeholders (i.e. employee, intermediary, supplier) must be considered as "material" because it could lead to numerous negative consequences such as regulatory and disciplinary sanctions, the distrust of stakeholders, and a decrease in the value of the brand.
+This could create a reputational risk for the Coface Group, potentially resulting in several potential financial impacts, such as increased costs, reduced access to capital and financing, lower market value, and reduced talent retention and attraction.

-IROS - DESCRI PTION AND N MATERIALITY MIT GATION MEASURES ; TITLE I+/I- /R/O DESCRIPTION HORIZON I: ACTUAL/ POTENTIAL R/O: PROBA- BILITY OF OCCURRENCE MATE- RIALITY POLICY ACTIONS TARGETS METRICS Bribery & Corruption Risk The risk of corruption and the payment of bribes within Coface's operations could have financial consequences for the Company.
+IROS - DESCRI PTION AND N ATERIALITY MITI GATION MEASURES 5 TITLE I+/I- /R/O DESCRIPTION HORIZON I: ACTUAL/ POTENTIAL R/O: PROBA- BILITY OF OCCURRENCE MATE- RIALITY POLICY ACTIONS TARGETS METRICS Bribery & Corruption Risk The risk of corruption and the payment of bribes within Coface's operations could have financial consequences for the Company.
 Short term Medium Signi- ficant Coface Anti- Corruption Code CLIC e-learning training on the fight against corruption assigned in 2024.
 Training of all Coface Group employees.
 Training completion rate; KPIs on the number of cases of corruption, conflicts of interest, gifts and invitations above the thresholds.